 For an Indoor/Outdoor Experience: Kalahari Resorts

 Also located in the Poconos, Kalahari Resorts provides the best of both worlds: its 100,000-square-foot indoor water park provides shelter from the storm if it rains, but a retractable roof lets fresh the summer air in when it doesn't.
 You'll find the latest in waterpark technology here: the very first (and only) VR Waterslide in the United States, which launches you into space, through the jungle and beyond!
 The centerpiece of the water park, Splashdown Safari has several slides for all ages, and water spouts that will drench you when you least expect it.
 Two hot, steamy outdoor whirlpools are accessible from inside and there's a large outdoor pool with a swim-up bar.

 For A Local Favorite: Splish Splash

 NYC residents don’t need to head that far for a deluxe water park experience.
-Just 90 minutes outside of the city on Long Island, Splish Splash has something for everyone.
+Just 90 minutes outside of the city on Long Island, Splish Splash is celebrating its 30th anniversary this year.
 The 44" and under set will enjoy the kiddie pools, elephant slide, octopus pool and interactive pirate ship, complete with water cannons and slides.
 For thrillseekers, attractions include New York’s only water roller coaster, body slides with intense inclines, and several group rides for the family that likes to get wet together.
-Other chilling out options include relaxing in a rented cabana, by a wave pool, floating down a lazy river in a tube, or taking in a show featuring parrot trainer Weldon Middlebrooks.
+Other chilling out options include relaxing in a rented cabana by a wave pool or floating down a lazy river in a tube.

 2549 Splish Splash Dr.